alinxie/databricks-cli/README.rst

 At stack deploy time, a "status" JSON file for the deployment is by default saved in the same directory as the stack configuration template with the name, adding ``deployed`` right before the ``.json`` extension:
 ``/path/to/config.deployed.json`` (Subject to change).
-If you would like to specify another place you want the file stored, you can use the ``-s`` option to specify a path.
-Note that the default stack file will also be stored

-To overwrite existing notebooks at the target path, the --overwrite flag ``-o`` must be added.
+To overwrite existing workspace or dbfs notebooks and directories at the target path, the --overwrite flag ``-o`` must be added.

 .. code::

-    $ databricks stack deploy -s /path/to/status.json --overwrite /path/to/config.json
+    $ databricks stack deploy --overwrite /path/to/config.json
     Deploying stack at: /path/to/config.json
     Deploying stack <stack-name>

     Deploying resource
     ...
     Storing deploy status metadata to /path/to/config.deployed.json
-    Storing deploy status metadata to /path/to/status/json

 If a deploy of a single resource fails during deployment, the whole deployment halts.
 Note that stack deployment is **not atomic**.
 You may need to clean leaked resources on failure of deployment.